liamcain/obsidian-scripts-and-plugins/README.md

 ### Volcano Plugins

+> These require Volcano to be installed and setup on your computer to run.
+Install instructions can be [found here](https://github.com/kognise/volcano#installation).

 The Volcano plugins are written in ES6, so you'll need to transpile them with babel before you can drop them into your Volcano plugins directory.

 ```